rizitis/orthodox_web-media/README.md

 ### requires:
 1. Python3
-2. Totem or mpv or vlc
+2. Totem or mpv or vlc or QMPlay2

 #### Python3 requitments:
 ```![](../../../../tmp/ghostwriter-unWCtv/testing.png)